-The Board of Directors has determined that it is an appropriate time to propose amendments to our Restated Certificate of Incorporation to increase the number of authorized shares of capital stock from 105,882,352 to 205,882,352 and to increase the number of authorized shares of common stock from 100 million to 200 million.
+The Board of Directors has determined that it is an appropriate time to propose amendments to our Restated Certificate of Incorporation to increase the number of authorized shares of capital stock from 105,882,352 to 205,882,352 and to increase the number of authorized shares of Common Stock from 100 million to 200 million.

 Under our Restated Certificate of Incorporation, the total number of shares of capital stock which the Company has the authority to issue is 105,882,352.
-Of these authorized shares, common stock comprises 100 million shares and preferred stock comprises 5,882,352 shares.
-As of January [\\], 2008, the number of common shares outstanding was approximately [\\\] million and [\\\] million shares of common stock were held in treasury.
+Of these authorized shares, Common Stock comprises 100 million shares and preferred stock comprises 5,882,352 shares.
+As of February 25, 2008, the number of shares of Common Stock outstanding was 73,266,512 and 139,485 shares of Common Stock were held in treasury.
 There are no outstanding shares of preferred stock and the proposed amendment would not increase the authorized number of preferred shares.
-The Board of Directors believes that it is advisable and in the best interests of the Company's stockholders to increase the number of authorized shares of common stock to provide a sufficient reserve of shares for future business and financial needs of the Company.
+The Board of Directors believes that it is advisable and in the best interests of the Company's stockholders to increase the number of authorized shares of Common Stock to provide a sufficient reserve of shares for future business and financial needs of the Company.
 These additional authorized shares would enhance capital and liquidity, possible future acquisitions, and other corporate purposes.
-Existing holders of shares of common stock would have no preemptive rights under our Restated Certificate of Incorporation to purchase any additional shares of common stock issued by the Company.
-It is possible that additional shares of common stock may be issued at a time and under circumstances that may dilute the voting power of existing stockholders, decrease earnings per share and decrease the book value per share of shares presently held.
+Existing holders of shares of Common Stock would have no preemptive rights under our Restated Certificate of Incorporation to purchase any additional shares of Common Stock issued by the Company.
+It is possible that additional shares of Common Stock may be issued at a time and under circumstances that may dilute the voting power of existing stockholders, decrease earnings per share and decrease the book value per share of shares presently held.

-The Board of Directors has unanimously adopted a resolution approving, subject to stockholder approval, and declaring the advisability of an amendment to Article Fourth of our Restated Certificate of Incorporation to increase the number of authorized shares of capital stock from 105,882,352 to 205,882,352 million and to increase the number of authorized shares of common stock from 100 million to 200 million.
+The Board of Directors has unanimously adopted a resolution approving, subject to stockholder approval, and declaring the advisability of an amendment to Article Fourth of our Restated Certificate of Incorporation to increase the number of authorized shares of capital stock from 105,882,352 to 205,882,352 million and to increase the number of authorized shares of Common Stock from 100 million to 200 million.